isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PSCC_07_Table_Tennis.png"></div>

 <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/community-championship">Get the latest information about the Pesta Sukan Community Championship,</a> including match schedules and venues.
-Join us to cheer on your family members, friends and neighbours and  continue to foster the spirit of sports and community together.
+Join us to cheer on your family members, friends and neighbours and  continue to foster the spirit of sports and community together!

 <p>Connect with National Sports Associations (NSAs) for pro tips and resources:
 <br>